Facebook Pixel

 Refund Policies

-Please note: All programs are subject to enrolment and may be cancelled; in this case, students will be offered a refund.
-Students will be given the opportunity to transfer to another program should their primary selection be cancelled.
+All programs are subject to enrolment and may be cancelled; in this case, campers will be offered a refund.
+Campers and students will also be given the opportunity to transfer to another program should their primary selection be cancelled.

 Withdrawal and Credit Courses/Transcript